Cyclic Linked List – Python function to find the node at the start of the loop

 The first way is just to look at the first 13 cards dealt and work out how many ways there are to deal a single-suit hand, and divide this by the number of ways there are to deal any hand.

 There are 52 ways you can deal a first card.
 There are then 12 ways you can deal a second card if we restrict it to the suit of the first card.
 So we now have 52 * 12 permutations.
 With the third card, we’re up to 52 * 12 * 11 permutations.
-So we can see that:
+So we can see that the ways to deal a single-suit 13 card hand is:

 Using the same logic, we can see that: